morningspace/termitorial/README.md

 # TermiTorial

-TermiTorial, the abbreviation form of Terminal Tutorial, is a script that allows you to organize your tutorial in multiple lessons using a hierarchical structure where each lesson is written in a separate Markdown file.
-Then, run through it interactively in a terminal.
-It is driven by [demo-magic](https://github.com/paxtonhare/demo-magic) under the hood.
+TermiTorial, the abbreviation form of Terminal Tutorial, is a script that allows you to organize your tutorial as multiple lessons using a hierarchical structure where each lesson is written as a Markdown file.
+The tutorial can not only be viewed as online documents, but also can be run interactively in a terminal.
+TermiTorial is driven by [demo-magic](https://github.com/paxtonhare/demo-magic) under the hood.

 To learn more on the use of TermiTorial, please check [The TermiTorial Tutorial: Make Markdown Executable](docs/README.md).